shepmaster/rfcs/text/0000-gen-fn.md

 ## `return` statements `yield` one last element

-Similarly to `try` blocks, trailing expresisons could yield their element.
+Similarly to `try` blocks, trailing expressions could yield their element.

 But then have no way to terminate iteration, as `return` statements would similarly have to have a value that needs to get `yield`ed before terminating iteration.